snookca/prepareTransition/README.md

 # prepareTransition jQuery Plugin

-The prepareTransition plugin sets display and visibility to override any existing display and visibility properties.
-This ensures that the element can still animate without issue.
-For users who don't have support for CSS transitions, then the element will still work correctly.
-Once the transition is complete, the class name is removed.
+This plugin helps you prepare a HTML element for a CSS transition to allow for changes in `display` and `visibility` properties.

+## How it works

+This works by overriding the `display` and `visiblity` problems with values of `block` and `visible` respectively by adding a class.
+Once the animation is complete, this class is then removed.

 [See an example](http://oliverjash.github.com/prepareTransition/).

-## Use
+## Usage

+Use the plugin before you trigger your CSS animation.
+The rest is magic.

     $('#transition').click(function () {
         $('.item').prepareTransition().toggleClass('hidden');